 As of January 1, 2010 all taxpayers can convert these accounts into Roth IRAs, and the income taxes on the conversion can be spread over two years.
 The tax treatment makes this an especially valuable opportunity.

-With more than more than 25 years of legal experience, we are committed to helping clients maximize and diversify their retirement savings.
-Working in conjunction with your tax advisor, we will strategically convert a portion of your existing 401(k) and traditional IRA accounts to Roth IRAs.
-Our top priority is enabling you to maximize your opportunities under the new rule while minimizing cost and taxation.
+With more than more than 25 years of legal experience, I am committed to helping clients maximize and diversify their retirement savings.
+Working in conjunction with your tax advisor, I will strategically convert a portion of your existing 401(k) and traditional IRA accounts to Roth IRAs.
+My top priority is enabling you to maximize your opportunities under the new rule while minimizing cost and taxation.

-Attorney Richard A. Sarner is a member of WealthCounsel and the Wealth Strategies Collaborative®, which provides him with access to sophisticated planning resources.
-He writes and lectures widely on estate planning and wealth preservation and is AV Peer Review Rated* through Martindale-Hubbell and listed in Martindale-Hubbell’s Bar Register of Preeminent Lawyers.™
+I am a member of WealthCounsel and the Wealth Strategies Collaborative®, which provides me with access to sophisticated planning resources.
+I write and lecture widely on estate planning and wealth preservation and am AV Peer Review Rated* through Martindale-Hubbell and listed in Martindale-Hubbell’s Bar Register of Preeminent Lawyers.™